 If you want to get into the details quickly, check out the quick review below.
 To find out everything about the LTD EC 256, read on!

 Guitar enthusiasts are always eager to learn about the guitars available on the market.
-Despite the busy schedule, they always find the time to browse through a variety of lists, do a little research, read or watch reviews about the guitar that piqued their interests.
+Despite their busy schedule, they always find the time to browse through a variety of lists, do a little research, and read or watch reviews about the guitar that piqued their interest.

 Guitarists are really thorough when it comes to guitars and have to know every feature of it down to a T. Some people might think it is a lot of work but as a fellow guitar geek, I can relate to having to spend hours just studying details about guitars and not even regretting a thing about it!

-To all those guitar fanatics out there, here are another one of those reviews to spend some of your precious time into.
+To all those guitar fanatics out there, here is another one of those reviews to spend some of your precious time into.

 Review of Esp LTD EC-256